SalishSeaCast/tools/analysis_tools/README.md

-The IPython Notebooks in this directory provide discussion, examples, and best practices for plotting various kinds of model results from netCDF files.
+The Jupyter Notebooks in this directory provide discussion, examples, and best practices for plotting various kinds of model results from netCDF files.
 There are code examples in the notebooks and also examples of the use of functions from the [`salishsea_tools`](http://salishsea-meopar-tools.readthedocs.org/en/latest/SalishSeaTools/salishsea-tools.html) package.
-If you are new to the Salish Sea MEOPAR project or to IPython Notebook, netCDF, and Matplotlib you should read the introductory notebooks in the following order:
+If you are new to the Salish Sea MEOPAR project or to Jupyter Notebook, netCDF, and Matplotlib you should read the introductory notebooks in the following order: